-Economics consequences of preferential reforms in the Asia-Pacific region
+Economic Consequences of Preferential Reforms in the Asia- Pacific Region

-The proposals and negotiations currently under way within the Asia-Pacific region that are considered here are a Trans-Pacific Partnership (TPP) among a subset of member countries of the Asia Pacific Economic Cooperation (APEC) grouping (namely Australia, Brunei, Chile, Malaysia, New Zealand Peru, Singapore and Vietnam); an extension of the free-trade area that is already in place among the 10member Association of South East Asian Nations to include China, Japan and Korea (ASEAN+3); and a free-trade area among all the APEC countries.
+The proposals and negotiations currently under way within the Asia-Pacific region that are considered here are a Trans-Pacific Partnership (TPP) among a subset of member countries of the Asia Pacific Economic Cooperation (APEC) grouping (namely Australia, Brunei, Chile, Malaysia, New Zealand Peru, Singapore and Vietnam); an extension of the free-trade area that is already in place among the 10-member Association of South East Asian Nations to include China, Japan and Korea (ASEAN+3); and a free-trade area among all the APEC countries.
 Each of these trade liberalization initiatives is assumed to be preferential, in the sense that trade is freed within the group but not between group members and the rest of the world.